LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 [?]
 Do you need to make any changes to the above before continuing? (y/N)
 ```

-The HeadlineWidget now consists of a the following files:
+The HeadlineWidget now consists of the following files:

 Every widget has a _descriptor_ (`widget.json`) containing its configuration options and (optionally) a _Bower manifest_ (`bower.json`) containing dependencies and version-information that can be used with _[Bower](http://bower.io)_ for automatic installation.